paulomarquesc/AzureImageManagementAutomation/OperationsGuide.md

-# Operations
+# Operations/Troubleshooting Guide

-This section describes some operations we can do with this solution, starting with submitting a job to distribute your VHDs and create the managed images in Azure to looking at the solution logs and so on.
+This document describes some operations we can do with this solution, starting with submitting a job to distribute your VHDs and create the managed images in Azure to looking at the solution logs and so on.
+Finally we have a section dedicated to troubleshooting.

 ## Submitting an image creation job